- GENERAL FAQs

 A. You will remain an active student at Marshall University for one year from the time of your initial admission (even if you do not take a course every semester).

-If you become inactive for two continuous years or longer, you must re-apply for admission.
-You will be re-admitted under the Regents policies in effect at the time of readmission (which may include new requirements, higher portfolio fees etc.).
+If you become inactive for a calendar year or longer, you must re-apply for admission.
+You will be re-admitted under the policies in effect at the time of readmission (which may include new requirements, higher portfolio fees etc.).

 Q. Will I have an academic advisor knowledgeable about the RBA program?